 A practice in some residential facilities that has come under increasing scrutiny is solitary confinement.
 Also known as room confinement, seclusion, isolation or segregation, it can include physical and social isolation in a cell for 22 to 24 hours a day.
 State legislatures across the country are reexamining the practice of placing juveniles in solitary confinement, restricting it to situations of imminent or serious harm, limiting the time for such confinement and requiring frequent reviews.

-Most states currently allow youth to be held in isolation under specified circumstances, but 13 states (up from nine in the original “Principles” report) and the District of Columbia have enacted statutes that limit or prohibit solitary confinement while other states have limited its use through administrative code or court rules.
-Four of those laws were enacted in the last three years.
+Eighteen states and the District of Columbia have enacted statutes that limit or prohibit so solitary confinement while other states have limited its use through administrative code, policy or court rules.
+Here are a few examples of laws enacted in the last three years.

 As of 2019, Arkansas now prohibits any young person who is detained from being placed in punitive isolation or solitary confinement for more than 24 hours.
 Exceptions include when the detainee has committed a physical or sexual assault or there is an imminent or direct threat to the young person, other detainees or staff.
 If a young person is isolated for more than 24 hours, the director of the facility must provide written authorization for every 24-hour period.